 Zones P1 and P2 are payable from 09:00 to 21:00 on weekdays and Saturdays and between 10:00 and 21:00 on Sundays.
 P3 areas are payable from 09:00 to 18:00 on weekdays and are free outside of these hours.
 P4 zones are payable from 08:00 to 16:00 Monday-Friday only.
 Outside of these hours, parking in Reykjavik is free.

 A recent initiative in Reykjavik allows free parking for up to 90 minutes in all parking zones for small and electric cars (including rental cars) which qualify as part of this scheme.
 You’ll be able to tell if you qualify for this as you’ll have a clock-shaped sticker in your window.

-Sometimes you just don’t have time to be driving round in circles trying to bag yourself an on-street parking spot.
+Sometimes you just don’t have time to be driving around in circles trying to bag yourself an on-street parking spot.
 Other times you might just be looking for a secure spot to park overnight.
 If this is the case for you, then you can park up in one of the many multi-storey car parks in Reykjavik.
 They can be found at the following locations (and are pinned on our handy Google map, so you can always find the one nearest to you!)

 A word of warning; City Hall and Vesturgata are often both full, but the rest in our list tend to have plenty of space through the day and evening.
 Multi-storey car parks in Reykjavik are tight to drive through, so if you’re driving a car that’s much bigger than you’re used to, just take that into consideration.

 Most multi-storey car parks in Reykjavik opening hours tend to be between 07:00 and 24:00 which means that between midnight and 7am you won’t be able to get your car out of the lot as it will be shut!
 Typical charges for multi-storey car parks are 240 ISK for the first hour and 120 ISK for every hour afterwards.

 There are a handful of multi-storey car parks in Reykjavik we can recommend: